Johannes Kepler University Linz

-The Johannes Kepler University Linz (German: Johannes Kepler Universität Linz, short: JKU) is a public institution of higher education in Austria.
+The Johannes Kepler University Linz (German: Johannes Kepler Universität Linz, short: JKU) is a public university in Austria.
 It is located in Linz, the capital of Upper Austria.
 It offers bachelor's, master's, diploma and doctoral degrees in business, engineering, law, science, social sciences and medicine.

-Today, 19,930 students study at the park campus in the northeast of Linz, with one out of nine students being from abroad.
+Today, about 24,000 students study at the park campus in the northeast of Linz, with one out of nine students being from abroad.
 The university was the first in Austria to introduce an electronic student ID in 1998.

 The university is the home of the Johann Radon Institute for Computational and Applied Mathematics (RICAM) of the Austrian Academy of Sciences.

-In 2012, the Times Higher Education ranked the JKU at # 41 and in 2015 at # 87 in its list of the top 100 universities under 50 years old.
-According to the 2012 ranking, the JKU was the fifth best young university in German-speaking Europe.
-The university attained high scores for quotations, third-party funding, and internationalization efforts.

 History

 The JKU was established as the "College of Social Sciences, Economics and Business" (Hochschule für Sozial- und Wirtschaftswissenschaften) in 1966.
 The Faculty of Sciences and Engineering was established three years later and in 1975, the college was awarded university status and the Faculty of Law was integrated on campus.
-The university was named in honor of astronomer Johannes Kepler (1571-1630) who wrote his magnum opus harmonices mundi ("The Harmony of the world") in Linz during the early 17th century and taught mathematics at a school for the landed gentry (Adelichen Landt-Schuelen) near Linz.
+The university was named in honor of astronomer Johannes Kepler (1571–1630) who wrote his magnum opus harmonices mundi ("The Harmony of the world") in Linz during the early 17th century and taught mathematics at a school for the landed gentry (Adelichen Landt-Schuelen) near Linz.
 At present, the campus added the "JKU Science Park", additional buildings for science and engineering institutes.
 In 2019 many new buildings are being built.